niilante/FFCK/docs/FAQ/FAQ.md

 - [Working with a second profile](#second-profile)
 - [Differences between `privacy.trackingprotection.enabled` and `privacy.resistFingerprinting`?](#differences-between-privacy.trackingprotection.enabled-and-privacy.resistfingerprinting)
 - [Can I export a bookmark folder as a .txt file?](#can-i-export-a-bookmark-folder-as-a-.txt-file)

+## What is the difference between user.js and prefs.js?

+* refs.js contains all the changes you have made via options or about:config.
+* user.js is used to override preferences in prefs.js, it does so by (over)writing the preference to prefs.js.

+**What does it mean?**

+If user.js contains user_pref("browser.xxxxx", "false"), so will prefs.js after a startup of Firefox.

+Some preferences can't be set via user.js, as Firefox sets some preferences after prefs.js is read.
+Some preferences might also be modified during startup [after prefs.js] .

 ## Which Referrer extensions do I need?